kimtth/awesome-azure-openai-llm/README.md

 1. [LMOps][LMOps]: a collection of tools for improving text prompts used as input to generative AI models.
 The toolkit includes [Promptist][Promptist], which optimizes a user's text input for text-to-image generation, and [Structured Prompting][Structured Prompting].
 [Dec 2022]
 1. [LLMLingua](https://github.com/microsoft/LLMLingua): Compress the prompt and KV-Cache, which achieves up to 20x compression with minimal performance loss.
 [Jul 2023]
 1. [FLAML](https://github.com/microsoft/FLAML): A lightweight Python library for efficient automation of machine learning and AI operations.
 FLAML provides an seamless interface for AutoGen, AutoML, and generic hyperparameter tuning.
 [Dec 2020]
+1. [TaskWeaver](https://github.com/microsoft/TaskWeaver): A code-first agent framework which can convert natural language user requests into executable code, with additional support for rich data structures, dynamic plugin selection, and domain-adapted planning process.
+[Sep 2023]

 - A Memory in Semantic Kernel vs Kernel Memory (FKA.
 Semantic Memory (SM)): Kernel Memory is designed to efficiently handle large datasets and extended conversations.
 Deploying the memory pipeline as a separate service can be beneficial when dealing with large documents or long bot conversations. [ref](https://github.com/microsoft/chat-copilot/tree/main/memorypipeline)